UBC-MDS/programming-in-python-for-data-science/slides/module2_16.md

 ---

-Next we will look at a case where we filter on 2 different columns.
+Next, we will look at a case where we filter on 2 different columns.
 Let’s say we only want cereals from the Quaker manufacturer, with a protein content greater than 4.